 Biking: Several miles of multi-use trails exist for mountain bikers.

 Boating: Open to powerboats of all types, including jet and water skis.
 Capacity is usually reached during summer weekends.
-Boat rentals available at the Inlet Bay Marina.
+Boat rentals are available at the Inlet Bay Marina.

 Fishing: Shore, boat fishing, flies, lures, and bait are permitted.
 Walleye, Small-mouth bass, perch, and trout are common.

 Horseback Riding: Permitted.